ismo-karkkainen/openapi-sourcetools/README.md

 Checks for presence of parameter definitions under paths.
 For any definition found, adds a definition under "components/parameters" and replaces the original with a reference.

 You should run openapi-addschemas beforehand to reduce unnecessary variation.

+If you want all operation objects to have parameters array that includes the parameters listed in path item, use `--add` parameter.
+While it results in duplication of the parameters array contents, it also avoids chekcing of path item  parameters during code generation.

 ## openapi-addresponses